Enjoying our puzzle hints?

 Definition: a male deer

-Why it's tricky: also a unit of currency
+Why it's tricky: can also refer to a unit of currency

 CHANCE